 What is Equal Employment Opportunity?

-The federal parliament has passed numerous laws aiming to protect people from discrimination and breaches of human rights in the workplace and beyond.
-These include;
+The Federal Government has passed numerous laws aiming to protect people from discrimination in the workplace.
+These include the following:

 - The Age Discrimination Act 2004